New Podcast: Why Every Business Needs More “Downtime”

 A website that is professional, clean and efficient creates a positive first impression.
 Modern consumers are selective about where they shop and expect a website to engage them.
 This is why it is crucial for sellers to follow user experience best practices like having a mobile-optimized site and well-designed customer account pages.
 Signals like trust seals and security certificates, combined with an attractive and easy-to-use site, help bolster your credibility and show that you are a safe business to shop with.

 Because they are unable to see your products in person, online shoppers also expect to find thorough product information on your website.
 FAQs, product descriptions, videos, and content marketing are a few ways to provide clarity, establish your expertise, and answer questions customers may have.
 You’ll also want to make sure your inventory is visible and up to date—providing current information on the status of your products makes it clear what is and isn’t available for purchase and prevents inconsistency issues that can damage trust in your company.

 Now that visitors feel more comfortable about interacting with your site, the next step is to remove any purchasing friction.
 This starts with your communication.
 Consumers are more likely to trust businesses that make it easy to contact people at the company.
-Adding a detailed “Contact Us” page or live chat feature to your site demonstrates to prospective and current customers that your company is willing and available to help.
+To increase availability, some companies are going the extra mile with 76% of support teams offering customer support outside of business hours, according to a survey by Hiver.

 Another approach to earning trust is to offer a guarantee.
 A return policy, product guarantee, or a warranty shows that your business intends to deliver on the promises it makes.
 This alignment instills more confidence in your company and encourages shoppers to choose you over the competition.